nirtamir2/talks/2025-06-26/src/slides.md

 And else we can return the result.
 [click]
 [click]
-See that this program returns an effect that resolved with string and fails with CustomError -->
+Notice that this program returns an effect that resolved with string and fails with CustomError -->

 ---